 We’re still waiting to hear what the theme will be next year but I can’t wait to see what the artists do with it.
-There will be giant sand sculptures created along the front with a backdrop of the surf and golden sands but there is more on the way.
-We’ll see regular daily circus performances and an exciting array of live music.
-Best of all for local families the event is free and has a COVID safe plan so make sure you get this one on the calendar.
+The usual format sees giant sand sculptures created along the front with a backdrop of the surf and golden sands but it gets bigger and better with new additions and a wider representation from the arts each year.
+Best of all for local families the event is free.

 Details are still being finalised but as artists are confirmed and the schedule finalised you’ll see those details here.

 One thing that has been consistent is that is the artworks really have been amazing.
 These monster ‘sandcastles’ are no lightweights, 10 to 25 tonnes of sand is packed then carved to create each one.
 They are made only of sand and water but a weather sealant is applied to the finished sculpture to make it a little more durable to the elements.

-We understand that the event will expand on earlier years layout which has featured a giant interactive sculpture section in the middle of the display area and this is an opportunity to watch a sculpture being created and have a chat with some of the artists.
+We understand that future events will expand on earlier years’ layout which has featured a giant interactive sculpture section in the middle of the display area and this is an opportunity to watch a sculpture being created and have a chat with some of the artists.

 The compact sand is boxed in several layers to keep it firmly packed.
 The sections are removed one at a time and the design carved out from the top down.
-It’s quite incredible to watch the design being revealed from the lumps of wet sand, the artists will be work on the design between 9.30 am and 6 pm each day.
-Once complete you will be able to have your photo taken with the display.
+It’s quite incredible to watch the design being revealed from the lumps of wet sand, the artists work on the design each day at the start of the even.
+Once complete you are able to have your photo taken with the display.